 Unit members entering the District shall be given full service credit not exceeding seven (7) years experience.
 Seventy-five percent (75%) of all teaching days within each year must be taught before credit may be claimed unless the District where the unit member formerly worked had an agreement with the exclusive representative that paid or unpaid leave would be included in computation of service.
-Credit will be granted only for college teaching, non-instructional service, or vocational experience in the field to be taught.
+Credit will be granted only for college teaching, non-instructional service, vocational experience, or relevant military experience within the field to be taught.
 The maximum of seven (7) years experience may be granted.
 The calculation of service credit under this section shall be for initial salary schedule placement purposes only and shall not have any impact on other calculations of service credit such as the unit member's calculation of service credit for CalSTRS retirement benefits.